thayton/css/qa.md

 25. Given the following HTML ```<p>Some <em>emphasized</em> text</p>``` How many block boxes are generated?
 How many inline boxes are generated?
 Which of the inline boxes are anonymous and why?

+26. What CSS property is used to set the positioning scheme?

+27. (T/F) Absolutely positioned boxes are taken out of the normal flow.
+This means they have no impact on the layout of later siblings.

+28. (T/F) Absolutely positioned boxes have margins, but they do not collapse with other margins.